FAQ's

 To book a session, simply get in touch with me to check availability and confirm a time.

 Payment is required in advance by bank transfer to secure your appointment.
-Full payment details will be provided when we confirm your booking.
+Full payment details will be provided when I confirm your booking.

 If you have any questions or need help with scheduling, feel free to reach out.